Psych: The Musical: Act II

-The second act begins with another whimsical storybook opening.
-During a briefing at the SBPD station, Shawn exits to accept a Skype video call from Mr. Yang.
+Following another whimsical storybook opening, and during a briefing at the SBPD station, Shawn accepts a Skype video call from Mr. Yang.
 She reveals that he should look again in the mental institution.
 Shawn and Gus find numerous letters from Z to Elisa hidden inside a bed.
 Shawn and Gus meet up with Lassiter and Juliet, who are at the scene of Elisa's dead body.
 When they catch Armitage kissing a cast member at his theater, they chase him until he is hit by an oncoming car.
-It is revealed that he has had several extramarital affairs, including one with Elisa.
+He admits to several extramarital affairs, including one with Elisa.
 After another Skype call with Mr. Yang, Shawn and Gus identify her location as the burnt theater of Z's original production.
 When they arrive, they find Mr. Yang, who informs them that they have been followed there.
-A disguised person hangs Shawn by the neck with a rope and stabs Yang with her own knife.
-When Shawn gets down, he and Gus rush to her side as she dies.
-She is seen in an afterlife setting with criminal expert Mary Lightly, who promises he will do his best to help her get into Heaven.
+A disguised person hangs Shawn by the neck with a rope and stabs Yang with her own knife, but not before she cuts Shawn free.
+He and Gus rush to her side as she dies.
+She is welcomed to the afterlife by criminal expert Mary Lightly, who promises to try to help her get into Heaven.
 Shawn and Gus go to the premiere of Armitage's play to confront cast member Chris Lamberth, whom they suspect is the killer.
 After Lamberth is knocked out in the altercation, Shawn dresses in his costume and performs his part in the play.
 During the performance, he realizes the true killer is director Ben Skyler and trades places with Gus.
-Shawn chases down Z, who is attempting to kill Skyler for framing him and murdering Elisa.
+Shawn chases down Z, who is attempting to kill Skyler for framing him for the critic's murder (Thornton, Ben's accomplice in the crime, really did commit suicide out of guilt) and for murdering Elisa.
 Lassiter and Juliet arrive at an opportune moment and Z surrenders.
-The ending reveals that the episode was Shawn's musical interpretation of the events that transpired, which he was pitching to an institutionalized Z.
+Z is institutionalized, and Shawn and Gus pitch their interpretation of the events to him before scattering Yang's ashes in the chief doctor's car (which was her last request).